abigaelbousquet/Secret-Santa-Assigner/README.md

 ***This was my first project using Intellij & Maven JavaFX, so there were extra files added by Intellij that I wasn't sure if they were needed or not; I uploaded everything just to be safe.

+The Secret_Santa_2023.jar file should be executable on a computer!
+Enjoy!

 Thank you for reading!
 Have a wonderful day! :)